A short walk within Charlesworth Reserve in Ferrymead, featuring tidal pools, wetland birds and restoration planting.

 |Dogs||Must be kept on a leash at all times; not permitted in the wetland areas|

 An asphalt path runs along the top of the main car park just off Charlesworth Street.
 Turn right to reach the start of the Wetland Edge Walk and an Information Panel.

 From the end of the asphalt, a well-formed gravel path turns back towards Linwood Avenue.
 The track follows the edge of the Reserve's tidal pools and regenerating wetland vegetation.

 The pools are a hot spot for wetland wading birds such as oystercatcher/tōrea, pied stilt/poaka and white-faced heron/ matuku moana.
 Rare but regular visitors included bar-tailed godwit/kuaka and wrybill/ngutu parore.

 Turn left at the first junction to return to the car park or continue on a few minutes to make a slightly longer loop around Ti Rakau Reserve beside Linwood Avenue and then back to the car park.

-From this track you can also connect to Ti Rakau Drive or Dyers Rd (an additional 10 minutes alongside Linwood Avenue) or to Waterman Place in Ferrymead (5 minutes from car park).
+From this track, you can also connect to Ti Rakau Drive or Dyers Rd (an additional 10 minutes alongside Linwood Avenue) or to Waterman Place in Ferrymead (5 minutes from the car park).